bolin0812/Monitor_Effect_Size/README.md

     │
     ├── src
     │   │
-    │   ├── modify_functions.py        <-- Modify functions (metrics) so they can be used as inputs of precheck functions or monitoring pipeline.
+    │   ├── modify_functions.py        <-- Modify functions or metrics, so they can be used as inputs of precheck functions or monitoring pipeline.
     │   │
     │   ├── repeat_times.py            <-- Find the optimal number of repeatition that generates stable CI range.
     │   │
-    │   ├── precheck_metrics.py        <-- Precheck the stability & effectiveness of metrics with simulation or behavior datasets
+    │   ├── precheck_metrics.py        <-- Precheck the stability & the effectiveness of metrics with simulations or behavior datasets
     │   │
     │   ├── monitor_scores.py          <-- Build one pipeline for users to monitor scores of selected metrics.
     │   │
-    │   ├── repeat_num_streamlit.py    <-- Interactively search the optimal number of repeatition based on one user's inputs │   │
+    │   ├── repeat_num_streamlit.py    <-- Interactively search to find the optimal number of repeatition based on one user's inputs
+    │   │
-    │   └── stable_effect_streamlit.py <-- Interactively check the  the stability & effectiveness of metrics based on one user's inputs
+    │   └── stable_effect_streamlit.py <-- Interactively check and evaluate the stability & the ffectiveness of metrics based on one user's inputs
     │
     │
     │
     ├── config.yaml                    <-- Configuration parameters used to upload datasets.
     │
     │
-    └── precheck_app.py                <-- Scripts to visualize with multiple streamlit pages.
+    └── precheck_app.py                <-- Scripts to visualize with multiple pages in one streamlit app.
 --------

 ## Precheck Effect Size
 **One app is deployed to heroku (https://precheckmonitor.herokuapp.com/).
 Users are able to test several effect size functions with simulated datasets.**